mssm documentation

 If you are missing a family, don’t worry - all you need to do is to implement the mssm.src.python.exp_fam.Family()

-To implement a member of the most general kind of smooth model, you will need to implement only the mssm.src.python.exp_fam.GENSMOOTHFamily()
+To implement a new member of the most general kind of smooth model, you will only need to implement the mssm.src.python.exp_fam.GENSMOOTHFamily()

 template class - mssm